jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 - Use Aurora multi-master if immediate failover is required for Write node (HA)
         - every node does R/W instead of only one master node.

+> Before you can create an Aurora MySQL DB cluster that is a cross-Region read replica,
+>you must turn on binary logging on your source Aurora MySQL DB cluster.
+>Cross-region replication for Aurora MySQL uses MySQL binary replication to replay changes on the cross-Region read replica DB cluster.

 ### Database Migration service
 - Supports On-premises to aws, aws to aws and aws to on-premises